jweissman/orsino/playtesting.md

 [ ] Poisoned blade still has weird expiration message actually? ("X is no longer poisoned blade"; a bit awkward to fix since a standard message would be ideal here)
 [ ] Might be good/wise/prudent to gather status effects into constants so we're not subject to (as many) typo bugs! (more generally it would be nice to have a statuses.json for defining common effects like poisoning uniformly...)
-[ ] Unify search/examine (should both have chance to find potions and both grant XP on success) [ ] A room generated with multiple monsters with the same name (humans may need more names as a race but also maybe we could _specifically_ try to prevent this?) [genList would need a dedupe pass to really be _certain_ of this] -- Duplicate forenames still problematic -- maybe 'forename' can just _be_ magical within deem (genList could identify and toss dupes to prevent issues like this -- may cause other problems and seems weird... adding some gross genUniqListByKey seems 'too heavy' too; or we could have a 'gather' function that grabs all values of the __items but the expression then just gets too gnarly; note technically it's not even the 'name' key but 'forename' which ... we could just have a much deeper list to draw from to prevent this happening so often but that doesn't really solve this fundamentally!) -- genList/mapGenList could handle this by adding index #s but maybe not ideal somehow
-[ ] A cage could have a chance to have a prisoner (who could become ally); incidentally would be nice for it to be more likely within a 'cell' room
+[ ] Unify search/examine (should both have chance to find potions and both grant XP on success) [ ] A cage could have a chance to have a prisoner (who could become ally); incidentally would be nice for it to be more likely within a 'cell' room
 ---
 [ ] Larger rooms could give more search opps?